laravel/docs/validation.md

     // The rest of the validation error messages...

 When creating a custom validation rule, you may sometimes need to define custom place-holder replacements for error messages.
-You may do so by creating a custom Validator as described above, and making a call to the `replacer` method on the `Validator` facade.
+You may do so by creating a custom Validator as described above then making a call to the `replacer` method on the `Validator` facade.
 You may do this within the `boot` method of a [service provider](/docs/{{version}}/providers):

     /**
      * Bootstrap any application services.